picotech/picosdk-ni-labview-examples/README.md

 *Windows* is a registered trademark of Microsoft Corporation.

-"LabVIEW" is a registered trademark of National Instruments Corporation.
+*LabVIEW* is a registered trademark of National Instruments Corporation.

 Copyright © 2005-2017 Pico Technology Ltd. All rights reserved.